Copper mining in Mongolia

-Copper mining in Mongolia is a major industry and source of income for the country.
+In Mongolia, copper mining is a major industry and source of income for the country.
 There are only two companies that produce copper concentrate, Erdenet Mining Corporation, a Mongolian-Russian joint venture, and the Oyu Tolgoi mine, a joint venture between Rio Tinto Group, Turquoise Hill Resources, and the Government of Mongolia.
 Until 2010 copper was Mongolia's largest export.

 Reserves

 Mongolia is ranked 12th in the world for copper reserves.
 The south Gobi Desert alone has an estimated of 35 million tonnes of copper.